xmlking/svelte-starter-kit/docs/datamodeling.md

 #### Setup TABLE for soft-delete

-First of all, we should add a _global_ variable for controlling hard/soft deleteion _(superuser access is necessary to do this)_:
+First of all, we should add a _global_ variable for controlling hard/soft deletion _(superuser access is necessary to do this)_:

 ```sql
 ALTER DATABASE postgres SET rules.soft_deletion TO on;